Bahadurgarh: Education

 Bahadurgarh is considered a Knowledge Hub due to presence of a number of Govt. & Private College & Institutions including PDM University, Bls Institute of Technology and Management, Haryana Institute of Technology (HIT), DTC (Delhi Tech.
 Campus), AKIDO College of Engineering, MERI Engineering college, Ganga Technical Campus, Sat Kabir Institute of Technology, Vaish Kanya Mahavidyalaya, Govt.
 PG College for Boys and Govt.
-PG College for Girls, Sainik Public School.
-There are approx. 100 schools in the city, affiliated to CBSE & State Board.
-Major school of the area include Bal Bharti, scholar, triveni, SR century school, St Thomas and Delhi Public School.
+PG College for Girls.
 Majaraja Agrasen Medical College is under construction in sector 37, on Bahadurgarh-Jhajjar Road near Delhi bypass.
 After completion, it will be the largest medical institute in Bahadurgarh city.

+There are approx. 75 schools in the city, affiliated to CBSE & State Board.
+Major schools of the area include Hardayal Public School, Bal Bharti, scholar, Triveni, SR century school, Vijaya Sr Sec School, St Thomas, Sainik Public School and Delhi Public School.

 Transport

 Bahadurgarh is well connected with other parts of the country through Roadways, Railways (Including National Railways), in June 2018 Bahadurgarh City metro station connected to Green Line was opened, which connects the city to different parts of New Delhi.